 From Romanus Ugwu, Abuja

-The Department of State Services (DSS) has revealed that its efforts to sanitise the judiciary system paid off with the recovery of huge sums of foreign and local currencies, totalling N362,911,403, in the homes of three Judges, adding that it is also on the trail of $2 million stashed in the house of another Judge in an unnamed state.
+The Department of State Services (DSS) has revealed that the swoop on the judiciary paid off with the recovery of huge sums of foreign and local currencies, totaling N362,911,403, in the homes of three Judges.

-Reacting to the raid of the homes of Supreme, Appeal and High Court judges in Abuja, the stand-in spokesperson for the Service, Abdullahi Garba, who made the disclosure while briefing journalists at the Abuja Headquarters yesterday, pointed out that the recovery was the result of the series of special sting operations involving some Judges of the Supreme, Appeal and High Courts.
+Ostensibly reacting to the raid of the homes of Supreme, Appeal and High Court judges in Abuja recently, the stand-in spokesperson for the Service, Abdullahi Garba, who made the disclosure while briefing journalists at the Abuja Headquarters on Saturday pointed out that the recovery was the result of the series of special sting operations involving some Judges of the Supreme, Appeal and High Courts.

-Refusing to disclose the identity of the judges and even to entertain any question after the briefing, Garba equally warned that the service had resolved to sustain the raid on the home of judges in line with its determination to sanitise the judiciary.
+Refusing to disclose the identity of the judges and even to entertain any question after the briefing, Garba equally warned that the service has resolved to sustain the raid on the home of judges in line with its determination to sanitise the judiciary system.

-The DSS spokesman said: “The DSS in the past few days, has embarked on series of special sting operations involving some Judges of the Supreme, Appeal and High Courts.
-These operations were based on allegations of corruption and other acts of professional misconduct by a few of the suspected Judges.
+According to the service; “The DSS in the past few days, has embarked on series of special sting operations involving some Judges of the Supreme, Appeal and High Courts.
+These operations were based on allegations of corruptions and other acts of professional misconduct by a few of the suspected Judges.

-“The Service action is in line with its core mandate, as we have been monitoring the expensive and luxurious lifestyle of some of the Judges as well as complaints from the concerned public over judgments obtained fraudulently and on the basis of amounts of money paid.
+“The Service action is in line with its core mandate, as we have been monitoring the expensive and luxurious lifestyle of some of the Judges as well as complaints from the concerned public over judgment obtained fraudulently and on the basis amounts of money paid.

-“In one of the states where the Service operations were conducted, credible intelligence revealed that the judge had $2 million stashed in his house.
-When he was approached for due search to be conducted, he in concert with the governor of the state mobilized thugs against the Service team.
+“In one of the States where the Service operations were conducted, credible intelligence revealed that the Judge had $2 million stashed in his house.
+When he was approached for due search to be conducted, he in concert with the State Governor, mobilized thugs against the Service team.

-“The team restrained itself in the face of unbridled provocative activities by those brought in by the governor.
-Unfortunately, the judge and the governor also engaged the tacit support of a sister security agency.
+“The team restrained itself in the face of unbridled provocative activities by those brought in by the Governor.
+Unfortunately, the Judge and Governor also engaged the tacit support of a sister security agency.

 “Other foreign currencies were also recovered.
-These, were recovered from just three of the judges.
+These were recovered from just three of the judges.
 These in addition to other banking documents, including real estate documents have been recovered.
-Meanwhile, preparations are ongoing to arraign them in a competent court of jurisdiction in line with the laws of the nation,” DSS said.
+Meanwhile preparations are ongoing to arraign them in a competent court of jurisdiction in line with the laws of the nation,” it revealed.

-The DSS assured that the current operation would be sustained and followed till sanity and sanctity have been restored to the esteemed third arm of government and public confidence is regained.
+“Ladies and gentlemen, this current operation will be sustained and followed till sanity and sanctity is restored to the esteemed third arm of government and public confidence is regained.